yongyi-wu/nlp-group/README.md

 ### Improvement

 We introduce a label-aware attention mechanism to perform different aggregation of last hidden states with respect to different emotion labels.
+We use the class-balanced (CB) loss introduced by Cui et al., with hyperparameter beta=0.95

 Our model outperforms the baseline while maintaining simple design ideas and robustness to different initializations.

 <center>
     <img src="experiment/arch.png", width=350px>